 Do not assume that your silence, even in the face of the buyer’s specific questions, will shield you from liability for fraud.
 For example, if a horse has a well-known tendency to kick out forcefully at the walls of his stall, your concealment of this information from a would-be buyer who specifically asks about the horse’s stall manners could set you up for liability for fraudulent concealment.

 Do not assume that horse buyers don’t sue.
 They can, and sometimes they do.
 As my recent trial indicates, horse buyers sometimes win.

 This article does not constitute legal advice.
 When questions arise based on specific situations, direct them to a knowledgeable attorney.

-Julie Fershtman is one of the nation’s most experienced Equine Law practitioners.
+About the Author Julie Fershtman is one of the nation’s most experienced Equine Law practitioners.
 A Shareholder with the firm Foster Swift Collins & Smith, PC, based in Michigan, she has successfully tried equine cases before juries in 4 states and has achieved numerous courtroom victories.
 She has also drafted hundreds of equine industry contracts and is a Fellow and officer of the American College of Equine Attorneys.
 She has spoken on Equine Law in 28 states, including the nation’s largest conventions.